aerogear/offix/docs/datastore/ref-getting-started.md

 ### Datastore Models

-To be able to store user tasks in DataStore, you need to create its DataStore model.
+To be able to store user tasks in the DataStore, you need to create it's DataStore model.
 The DataStore model provides the API to perform CRUD operations on `Task` in the DataStore.
-The [cli tool](cli.md) generates code configure each model defined in your graphql schema.
+The [cli tool](cli.md) generates code to configure each model defined in your graphql schema.
 Here we will assume that you generated the DataStore config files in `src/datastore`.

-If you are using Typescript and you want your model to have types, you can create an interface;
+If you are using Typescript and you want your model to have types, you can create an interface:

 ```typescript title="/src/datastore/types.ts"
 export interface Task {